mph-/lcapy/doc/overview.rst

 Expressions
 ===========

-Lcapy defines a number of symbols corresponding to different domains:
+Lcapy defines a number of symbols corresponding to different domains (see :ref:`domainvariables`):

 - t -- time (real)